Use the guide library

 Transfers, weather buffers, ticket timing, walking load, and hotel-change pressure.

-If you only know that you want mountains but not exhausting walking, or you are choosing between classic China and softer scenery, that is already the right moment to ask for a route verdict.
+If you only know that you want mountains but not exhausting walking, or you are choosing between classic China, softer scenery, and agency support, that is already enough to start.